mrc2rules/CAIE_PastPaperOpener/README.md

 - 🎚️ Toggle confirmation popup and default mode settings

 **Extras:-**
-- 🖼️ Set a custom wallpaper
+- 🖼️ Set a custom wallpaper and change logo
-- 🍏 Change the logo from 3 options

 ### Planned Features
 - [ ] 💾 Ability to download different types of resources other than just papers
-- [ ] 📂 Ability to download papers to a _selected_ directory
+- [ ] 📂 Advanced paper generating mechanism, combining multiple years of papers according to the users choice.
+Print Ready
 - [ ] 🔎 Ability to search for questions

 The changelogs can be [**found here »»**](https://github.com/mrc2rules/CAIE_PastPapersOpener/blob/main/CHANGELOG.md)